benalexau/rpc-bench/results/20160920/README.md

 Clearly gRPC and Aeron aim at different use cases and have made appropriate engineering trade-offs to achieve their specific goals.
 Our own requirements relate to market data transmission between JVM servers in the same data center.
-As such Aeron would appear to more natually align with our needs, but we wanted to explore whether gRPC might be suitable given its rich capabilities around last mile computing workloads and programming language interoperability.
+As such Aeron would appear to more naturally align with our needs, but we wanted to explore whether gRPC might be suitable given its rich capabilities around last mile computing workloads and programming language interoperability.

 ### Benchmark Design